wartman/kit/readme.md

 Unless you're sure a pattern will always match, best practice is to provide defaults.

 You can alternatively use `target.ifExtract(pattern, body, ?otherwise)` for a little more safety.
-This will deconstruct an expression and passe it to the give `body`, but *only* if the target expression is matched.
+This will deconstruct an expression and pass it to the given `body`, but *only* if the target expression is matched.

 If the target expression is not matched, you can optionally provide an `otherwise` expression that will be executed instead.